Museums in Egypt

 2. The Royal Jewelry Museum

-The Royal Jewelry Museum is situated in Alexandria’s Zizinia neighborhood.
-It is a one-of-a-kind architectural marvel constructed of European terrazzo.
+The Royal Jewelry Museum sits in Alexandria’s Zizinia neighborhood.
+It is a one-of-a-kind architectural marvel built with European terrazzo.
 The structure was formerly a palace.
-The nobility (Fatima al-Zahra) was a member of the royal Alawite dynasty, who governed Egypt from 1805 until the 1952 July Revolution.
+The nobility, Fatima al-Zahra, was a member of the royal Alawite dynasty, who ruled Egypt from 1805 until the July Revolution in 1952.
 A passageway connects the palace’s two wings on the east and west sides.

-The structure is encircled by a garden.
-The palace was converted into a museum in 1986 AD, and it now houses a huge collection of royal jewels and unique artifacts from the upper family.
+A garden surrounds the structure.
+They converted the palace into a museum in 1986 AD.
+It now houses a huge collection of royal jewels and unique artifacts from the royal family.
 More than 11,000 pieces of the best and most costly royal jewels and antiquities are on show in the museum’s eleven galleries.
-Decorations, medals, golden necklaces, watches, smoking sets, special ornamentation sets for queens, diamond-studded tiaras, ivory cans, sets of golden beverages, and diamond-studded swords are just a few examples.
+Examples include decorations, medals, golden necklaces, watches, smoking sets, special ornamentation sets for queens, diamond-studded tiaras, ivory cans, sets of golden beverages, and diamond-studded swords.

 3. The Bibliotheca of Alexandria Museum

-The Bibliotheca Alexandrina Museum, which was opened in 2002, features an antiquities museum.
-Its 133 artifacts depict Egypt’s history, the most notable of which is a collection of antiquities recovered from the bottom of the Mediterranean between the eastern port and the Abu Qir Bay region.
+Among all the museums in Egypt, The Bibliotheca Alexandrina hosts many Museums, which opened in 2002, features an antiquities museum.
+It holds 133 artifacts that depict Egypt’s history.
+The most notable are a collection of antiquities that archeologists recovered from the bottom of the Mediterranean.
+They found them between the eastern port and the Abu Qir Bay region.

 Museums in Aswan